Fort Greene, Brooklyn: Demographics

+2010 Census Data

 Based on data from the 2010 United States census, the population of Fort Greene was 26,079, a decrease of 2,256 (8.0%) from the 28,335 counted in 2000.
 Covering an area of 378.73 acres, the neighborhood had a population density of 68.9 PD/acre.

 The racial makeup of the neighborhood was 52% White, 20% African American, 0.3% Native American, 11% Asian, 0.0% Pacific Islander, 0.3% from other races, and 3.3% from two or more races.
 Hispanic or Latino of any race were 12% of the population.

 The entirety of Community Board 2, which comprises Fort Greene and Brooklyn Heights, had 117,046 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 80.6 years.
 This is slightly lower than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are middle-aged adults and youth: 15% are between the ages of 0–17, 44% between 25 and 44, and 20% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 9% and 12% respectively.

+2016 Census Data

 As of 2016, the median household income in Community Board 2 was $56,599.
 In 2018, an estimated 22% of Fort Greene and Brooklyn Heights residents lived in poverty, compared to 21% in all of Brooklyn and 20% in all of New York City.
 One in twelve residents (8%) were unemployed, compared to 9% in the rest of both Brooklyn and New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 39% in Fort Greene and Brooklyn Heights, lower than the citywide and borough-wide rates of 52% and 51% respectively.
 Based on this calculation, as of 2018, Fort Greene and Brooklyn Heights are considered to be high-income relative to the rest of the city and not gentrifying.

+2020 Census Data

 According to the 2020 census data from New York City Department of City Planning, there are between 10,000 and 19,999 White residents, and the Hispanic, Black and Asian populations are each between 5,000 and 9,999 residents.
 Some news articles from the mid-2010s to 2021 have spoken about the significant growing Asian population, especially the Chinese speaking population and most particularly in the affordable NYCHA housing developments of Walt Whitman Houses and Ingersoll Houses.